sivy/monkinetic-2020-content/posts/2003-06-23-beware-the-finger-of-ford.md

-Slug: beware-the-finger-of-ford
+date: 2003-06-23
-Date: 2003-06-23
+slug: beware-the-finger-of-ford
-Title: Beware the Finger of Ford
+title: Beware the Finger of Ford
-layout: post
+---
 Hehe.
-Bill points (haha!) us to one fan&#39;s obsessive documentation of Harrison Ford&#39;s liberal use of <a href="http://www.apartment42.com/fingergallery.htm">The Finger</a>.
+Bill points (haha!) us to one fan's obsessive documentation of Harrison Ford's liberal use of [The Finger](http://www.apartment42.com/fingergallery.htm).
 Haha!